 SO YOU NEED SOME PERSONAL ADVICE?

-My videos get 40,000+ video views PER DAY, EVERY DAY, 365 DAYS A YEAR, not to mention my other technical web sites, so that means I get MANY emails and messages EACH DAY asking for personal advice on what meter or oscilloscope to buy, circuit design advice, career advice, questions on projects etc.
+Sorry, but my videos get 75,000+ video views PER DAY, EVERY DAY, 365 DAYS A YEAR, not to mention my other technical web sites, so that means I get MANY emails and messages EACH DAY asking for personal advice on what meter or oscilloscope to buy, circuit design advice, career advice, questions on projects etc.

 Before the EEVblog it used to be a manageable level but now I can’t possibly keep up.
 If I answered them all and your “simple” technical inquiry I would have no time to make videos, earn a living, see my family, or have a life.
-So I am now simply refusing to answer any such emails for personal advice.
+So I now have no choice but to simply refuse to answer any such emails for personal advice, sorry 🙁

 I like helping people, really, I do, it’s why I do the blog, I’ve been helping people for 20+ years before email when I had to hand write reply letters and lick a stamp.
-But the volume is now too much, I have a life, I have a family, and I have to draw the line somewhere, sorry.
+But the volume is now too much, I have a life, I have a family, and I have to draw the line somewhere.